 Set up the Splunk Add-on for Tomcat

 After you have installed the Splunk Add-on for Tomcat, you need to configure the inputs for the add-on.
-If you want to collect local Tomcat logs only, you can perform this configuration using either the set up page for the Splunk Add-on for Tomcat or by editing the
+If you want to collect local Tomcat logs only, you can perform this configuration using either the Settings > Data Inputs > Files & directories page or by editing the

 inputs.conf file directly.

-If you want to collect thread info for all threads from Tomcat servers, you must complete the Splunk Add-on for Tomcat setup page to configure the dumpAllThreads input.
+If you want to collect thread info for all threads from Tomcat servers, you must complete the Splunk Add-on for Tomcat Input page to configure the dumpAllThreads input.

 If you want to collect performance data from Tomcat servers you need to configure a JMX connection to the Tomcat server in the Splunk Add-on for JMX as described in Configure JMX inputs for the Splunk Add-on for Tomcat.
 You do not need to complete the Splunk Add-on for Tomcat setup page if this is the only data you want to collect.